Read chapters

 Suppressing a sigh, Catherine acquiesced with a nod.
 "Yes, Mother."

-"Mrs Berrington," Mrs Clayton greeted with a saccharine smile, her voice dripping with feigned warmth.
+"Mrs. Berrington," Mrs. Clayton greeted with a saccharine smile, her voice dripping with feigned warmth.
 "How lovely to see you here!
 I trust you are enjoying the evening?"

-"Oh, indeed, Mrs Clayton.
-The theatre is always a delight," Mrs Berrington replied, trying to match her enthusiasm.
+"Oh, indeed, Mrs. Clayton.
+The theatre is always a delight," Mrs. Berrington replied, trying to match her enthusiasm.

-"Indeed, it is," Mrs Clayton responded with a nod, her eyes narrowing slightly as they flicked to Catherine.
+"Indeed, it is," Mrs. Clayton responded with a nod, her eyes narrowing slightly as they flicked to Catherine.
 "Such lovely colours.
 Much better than those dreary, faded dresses some young ladies wear these days.
 It really is a shame when families cannot afford to keep their daughters properly outfitted for the season."

-Catherine's cheeks flushed, and her hands trembled when the mother and daughter were addressed in such a manner.
+Catherine's cheeks flushed, and her hands trembled.
 How cruel it was to remind her of her own wardrobe's limitations.
-Everybody knew that repetition was necessary as the season lasted several months[4], and there were many events to attend.
-Catherine herself was not exempt from wearing a gown twice, which her mother knew very well.
-An evening gown was costly, four or even five pounds and families were limited in purchasing many.
+Everybody knew repetition was necessary, since the Season stretched for several months, and there were numerous events to attend.
+Catherine herself was not exempt from wearing a gown twice, which her mother was well aware of.
 She had to remind herself that, in fact, they had started the unpleasant exchange.
-As Catherine forced a smile, hiding her discomfort, she wondered if this was the only way to compete.
-Deep down, she felt like they were performers in a play, reciting lines they had memorised rather than expressing their true selves.
+As Catherine forced a smile to hide her discomfort, she wondered if this was the only way to compete.

-"… I did not mind his company, you understand, but Mr Barton possesses little merit, being merely a second son.
+"… I did not mind his company, you understand, but Mr. Barton possesses little merit, being merely a second son.
 I do not know how I will let him down…"

 Her body froze.